 Radon, for instance, is a radioactive gas that is emitted naturally from soil and rock when uranium breaks down.
 It can seep into buildings through cracks in the foundations of houses in areas where the concentrations of these rocks, such as granite, are present6.
 The gas is responsible for an estimated 15,000 – 22,000 lung cancer deaths in the US each year, where 7.1 million homes are affected by potentially unsafe concentrations of radon7.

 Airborne chemicals (VOCs), are chemicals that exist in many modern cleaning products, paints, solvents, carpets, and furniture.
-They can cause short-term problems like headaches, inflammation of the eyes, nose and throat, and flare-ups of pneumonia or bronchitis, as well as contributing to more long-term conditions like cardiovascular diseases and asthma.
+They can cause short-term problems like headaches, inflammation of the eyes, nose and throat, and flare-ups of pneumonia or bronchitis, as well as contributing to more long-term conditions.
 Sometimes, they are the reason we are just feeling tired, or why you don’t feel as good in certain rooms, or even entire apartments.
 We all have that place that we have lived in, where you were just sick all the time, and felt bad, but didn’t know why – it was likely VOCs.

 Long-term exposure to carbon dioxide can result in reduced productivity, poor decision making, and increased drowsiness and lethargy8.
 Concentrations of CO2 as low as 700ppm-800ppm are associated with complaints of low air quality.

 Air quality monitors are also capable of measuring important metrics like humidity, temperature, and air pressure.
 These conditions affect how we feel and how we perform.
 But they are also linked to complaints like headaches and migraines, variations in blood pressure, and joint pain9.
 For example, dry air can make infectious disease transmission easier, while more humid conditions can cause mold growth and worsen asthma symptoms.